The Agentic BI Analyst · Builds Your Context Graph

 COMPOUNDS with every Q

-Every verified answer joins your Context Graph.
-Knowledge persists past people.
+Every verified answer compounds your Context Graph.
+Knowledge persists past people and conversations.

 Day 1 → Week 4 → Quarter 2 →